Houston Dynamo FC: Cup Final rematch

 The Dynamo advanced to face D.C.
 United in the Eastern Conference Finals, with the first leg being played in Houston.
-Houston won the first leg 3–1, behind goals from Andre Hainault, Will Bruin, and Kofi Sarkodie in front of 22,101.
-In the second leg, a 33rd-minute goal from Oscar Boniek García gave the Dynamo a 1–1 draw, and the Dynamo held on for a 4–2 aggregate win and advanced to their second straight MLS Cup, in a rematch to face the Los Angeles Galaxy.
+The Dynamo won the first leg 3–1, behind goals from Andre Hainault, Will Bruin, and Kofi Sarkodie in front of 22,101.
+In the second leg, a 33rd-minute goal from Oscar Boniek García gave the Dynamo a 1–1 draw, and the Dynamo won 4–2 on aggregate and advanced to their second straight MLS Cup, in a rematch to face the Los Angeles Galaxy.

 MLS Cup 2012 was hosted by L.A. with a sellout crowd of 30,510.
-After getting a goal from Calen Carr in the 44th minute, he would get injured later in the Cup match.
-One minute after this injury, the Galaxy equalized through Omar Gonzalez's header.
-Five minutes later, Landon Donovan sealed the Dynamo's fate just as he had the year before with a penalty after Ricardo Clark handled the ball in the area.
+After getting a goal from Calen Carr in the 44th minute.
+One minute after Calen Carr went down with an injury, the Galaxy equalized through Omar Gonzalez's header.
+Five minutes later, Landon Donovan sealed the win with a penalty after Ricardo Clark handled the ball in the area.
 Robbie Keane added a third goal for LA, who would win their fourth MLS Cup.

 During the 2012 season, the Dynamo were undefeated at home, part of what would eventually become a 36-match unbeaten streak in all competitions.
-Will Bruin emerged in his 2nd year with the team as their leading goal-scorer.
+Will Bruin emerged as leading goal-scorer in his second season with the team.
 The Dynamo topped their group in the 2012–13 CONCACAF Champions League, where they moved on to face Santos Laguna in the round of 16 of the competition to be played March 5, 2013.
 By finishing as runners-up in MLS Cup, they were awarded a berth in the 2013–14 CONCACAF Champions League as well.

 The 2013 Dynamo season saw the men in orange continue their home dominance with a 9–4–4 record.
-Their 36 consecutive game home-win streak ended by Sporting Kansas City on May 12, 2013, in a 0–1 loss, from Aurelien Collin heading home the winner.
-Nevertheless, the Dynamo clinched a playoff berth yet again as a 4-seed with a 14–11–9 overall record.
+Their 36 consecutive game home-win streak ended by Sporting Kansas City on May 12, 2013, in a 0–1 loss, after Aurelien Collin scored the winner.
+The Dynamo clinched a playoff berth as a 4-seed with a 14–11–9 overall record.
 Houston faced Montreal in a heated contest for the MLS Wildcard Match to open the postseason at BBVA Stadium.
-Will Bruin continued his torrid postseason run of goals with a brace in a 3–0 rout against Le Impact.
+Will Bruin continued his torrid postseason run of goals with a brace in a 3–0 rout against Montreal.